Skip to Content

 Adam was a natural athlete.
 When he was younger, he was always shooting baskets in the driveway.
 He was also an ace on the tennis court.
 In fact, if you played him, he might switch hands without telling you to keep the match competitive.
 When you noticed, he'd smirk.
 He won state in tennis his freshman year in Wisconsin.

 The world was unfolding before him.
-He was poised to lead the varisty basketball team.
+He was poised to lead the varsity basketball team.
 He was looking forward to college.
-In fact, the day he lost his life, he had expressed a dream to attend Duke to play guard.
+In fact, the day he lost his life, he had expressed a dream to attend Duke University to play guard.
 He didn't know what he wanted to study, but whatever it was he wanted to make a difference - to make the world better.

 The event.